hallvaaw/awesome-biological-image-analysis/README.md

 - [Publications](#publications)

 ## General image analysis software
+- [3D Slicer](https://github.com/Slicer/Slicer) - 3D Slicer is a free, open source and multi-platform software package widely used     for medical, biomedical, and related imaging research.
 - [Bioimagetools](https://github.com/bioimaginggroup/bioimagetools) - Bioimagetools is an R package for working with images in 3D and 4D, mostly for biology/microscopy.
 - [BioImageXD](https://bioimagexd.net) - BioImageXD is a free open source software package for analyzing, processing and visualizing multi-dimensional microscopy images.
 - [BioProfiling.jl](https://github.com/menchelab/BioProfiling.jl) - A flexible Julia toolkit for high-dimensional cellular profiles.